 API testing is not the usual software testing.
 Although it is a good practice to involve traditional software testing, testers should go beyond the different API parameters that may affect the overall developer experience.

-Great API experience requires good documentation and ease of use.
+A great API experience requires good documentation and ease of use.
 Since most API consumers are developers, it is essential to provide these items to increase API adoption.

 A good developer experience for APIs revolves around intuitiveness, structuring, and consistency.